IS THIS 'SPIRIT' STUFF REAL?

 in blessed oil,

-across the forehead of an unwell person.
+across the forehead of an unwell person in this case.
 The oil is spread in the form

 a small cross.